Learn How to Turn Your ADD & ADHD Into an Asset

 To support their improvement with their “executive functioning,” I sometimes invite my clients’ mates into sessions to help support the changes and to understand that new ways of functioning do take time.
 Improving relationships between romantic partners and family members is very helpful for everyone connected with my clients.

-The Strengths of People with ADD & ADHD are Emphasized and Expanded Upon in Counseling
+The Strengths of People with ADD & ADHD are Emphasized and Expanded Upon through Online or Telephone Counseling

 On the other hand, often the most creative ‘right brained’ people, including those who work as artists and entrepreneurs, can and do live rewarding and successful lives by learning to utilize the positive attributes of attention deficit disorder while employing attention deficit strategies to manage disorganization and short-term memory issues.
 My work can really help with successful strategies that contribute significantly to easing the stress for you or a loved one with ADD/ADHD.